jessecusack/scientific-workflow/macOS_setup.md

 The default conda environment (which is called `base`) doesn't contain any packages.
 For convenience I like to install code formatters, jupyter lab plus some extensions here.
 You could also create a new environment (perhaps called `jlab`) to do this, leaving `base` completely clean, but then you'll have to activate `jlab` every time you want to start jupyter.
 Ultimately, there is no right or wrong way to proceed.

     conda activate base
-    conda install nodejs jupyterlab black isort jupytext jupyterlab-system-monitor jupyter labextension install @jupyterlab/toc
+    conda install jupyterlab black isort jupytext jupyterlab-system-monitor jupyterlab-spellchecker jupyter labextension install @jupyterlab/toc

-The last line installs the [table of contents](https://github.com/jupyterlab/jupyterlab-toc) lab extension which makes it a lot easier to work with big notebooks.
+The last line installs the [table of contents](https://github.com/jupyterlab/jupyterlab-toc) lab extension which makes it __a lot__ easier to work with big notebooks.

 For reference we can create a new named environment like so: